zacfukuda/minamoto/README.md

 ## Gulp tasks

-There are mainly three tasks that you use based on the progress of your development.
+There are three main tasks that you use based on the progress of your development.

 | Command | Task | Comment |
 | ------------ | --- | --- |